Tourist Season: Plot

 While escorting Kara Lynn home from a tennis game, Brian catches Jesús loitering in the parking lot and beats him into submission with a racket.
 Furious that Jesús has foiled the group's element of surprise, Skip devises a new plan.
 Jesús, aching for reinstatement with the anti-Castro terrorist group he was expelled from, abandons Las Noches and sends a mail bomb to Al. Farcically, the bomb is instead opened by an over-eager Ricky, illegally sifting Garcia's mail for a scoop.
 Because of Jesús' poor construction, the bomb only injures Ricky.
 Al never learns that the bomb was addressed to him, and the bombing is attributed to Las Noches.
 The next evening, Skip uses a helicopter to bombard the deck of a cruise ship with shopping bags containing live snakes.
 As the panicked passengers dive off the ship and the Coast Guard is summoned, the helicopter unexpectedly crashes at sea before it reaches land.
 No bodies are recovered.
 Miami's civic leaders assume the terrorists are dead, but Brian and Al insist that their security precautions remain in place until after the parade.

 In a last-ditch effort, Jesús kidnaps Al at gunpoint and drives him to Key Largo to be executed.
 Al is wounded in the shoulder by Jesús' shotgun, but Brian manages to track them down and kills Jesús.
 To his surprise, the parade proceeds without any sign of Las Noches.
-The following evening, during the Orange Bowl, he belatedly realizes that Kara Lynn is supposed to make a brief appearance during the game's halftime show and figures out that Las Noches has chosen that moment to strike.
+The following evening, during the Orange Bowl, Brian belatedly realizes that Kara Lynn is supposed to make a brief appearance during the game's halftime show and that Las Noches has chosen that moment to strike.
 Kara Lynn is kidnapped and carried out of the stadium on an airboat, though one of the terrorists, ex-football player "Viceroy" Wilson, is shot to death by her unofficial escort.
 Brian deduces from Skip's old press clippings that he has taken Kara Lynn to Osprey Island, a small nature preserve in the middle of Biscayne Bay.
 There, Skip reveals to Kara Lynn that the island has been mined with dynamite, to be exploded at dawn, to allow for the construction of a new condominium.
 He plans to leave her there, with the island's other remaining wildlife, so that her death will send a message to Florida's greedy developers.